 1. Proper Position

-The first step is having the right position.
+The first step for a showmanship class setup is having the right position.

 “Stand next to the horse with your right hand at the same height and close to where the chain comes out of the hardware of the noseband and chin strap of the halter,” says Sharon.
 “When your hand drops, it pulls the chain down and makes it hard for the horse to follow commands.”